 Two thousand years after He came, His likeness shines like a star among the mountaintops in Rio’s night sky.
 Silent, with arms outstretched, the eyes look down on the city and the perpetual waves washing her shores.

-Along a highway in Mexico a colorful figure with nail-scarred hands abides quietly near the back of a tiny shrine.
+Along a highway in Mexico, a colorful figure with nail-scarred hands abides silently near the back of a tiny shrine.
 Children look inside at the gentle bearded face.
 Other images of the gentle Savior cast a watchful eye in graveyards and churches and cathedrals throughout much of the world.

 His likeness appears in early portrayals on catacomb walls.
 Artistic renditions of Him reflect immortality.
 Leonardo da Vinci’s fading painting of the Last Supper whispers mystically of the timelessness and eternal nature of the central figure at the table.
 Rembrandt’s Christ At Emmaus represents an ageless fascination with the risen Savior.

-Evidences of His unique and enduring life are found in widely-varied places.
+Evidence of His unique and enduring life is found in widely varied places.
 Stone walls in the ancient temple at Luxor harbor crosses engraved by early Christians.
-Across the Mediterranean the Parthenon in Athens bears witness to an early Christian presence within her massive pillars.
-In a broken-down shack in eastern Kentucky a simple unframed picture of Him hangs on a wall covered with pages from magazines and newspapers.
+Across the Mediterranean, the Parthenon in Athens bears witness to an early Christian presence within her massive pillars.
+In a broken-down shack in eastern Kentucky, a simple unframed picture of Him hangs on a wall covered with pages from magazines and newspapers.
 Sleepy backwoods hollows whisper softly that His presence was once known and felt there.

-Neither Nazareth nor Jerusalem can forget Him.
+Because Jesus is eternal, neither Nazareth nor Jerusalem can forget Him.
 A world some twenty-one centuries later cannot forget Him.
 Many have tried to debase Him or disprove claims made about His unique life and personality.
 That they feel compelled to do this is itself an affirmation of His distinctive character.
-If they are convinced that He was only a man who lies in a grave in Jerusalem, wouldn’t they have more important things to do?
+If they are convinced He was only a man who lies in a grave in Jerusalem, wouldn’t they have more important things to do?
 Why their preoccupation with a dead man?

 This immortal life defies human efforts to discredit, shame, or destroy it.
-While the greatest of men, and all gainsayers, are passing and often forgotten, it is evident that Jesus is not.
+While the greatest of men and all gainsayers are passing and often forgotten, it is evident that Jesus lives on.